Sonolus/wiki-engine-specs/docs/essentials/graphics.md

 Z value is used to order rendering of skin sprites.

-Z value must be between 0 and 1000 in order for it to be rendered.

 ## Quad

 Quad (quadrilateral) is the basic shape used in rendering.
 Points are in the order of bottom-left, top-left, top-right, bottom-right.